ht0324/ht0324.github.io/_posts/2025-04-20-neural-language.md

 giscus_comments: true
 ---

 I recently dove into Yoshua Bengio et al.'s 2003 paper, "[A Neural Probabilistic Language Model](https://www.jmlr.org/papers/volume3/bengio03a/bengio03a.pdf)".
-Reading such an old paper – really foundational work from over two decades ago – is fascinating.
-What struck me most wasn't just the specific model (which is simple by today's standards), but the clarity with which Bengio laid out the core problems and principles of language modeling, principles that are still incredibly relevant.
-I got a real respect for his vision; it feels like this paper set the trajectory for much of what followed.
+Reading such an old paper, foundational work from over two decades ago, is fascinating.
+What struck me most wasn't just the specific model (which is simple by today's standards), but the clarity with which Bengio laid out the core problems and principles of language modeling, principles that are still relevant.
+I got a respect for his vision; it feels like this paper set the trajectory for much of what followed.

 ### The Problem: The Curse of Dimensionality